frictionlessdata/website-old/_case_studies/data-retriever.md

 [open a discussion with the OKFN team](https://github.com/frictionlessdata/specs/issues/421) about developing a standard to apply to these changes.

-## What are the next things you are going to be working on yourself?

 Our next big step is working on the challenge of **simple data integration**.
 One of the major challenges data analysts have after they have cleaned up and prepared individual data sources is combining